-If you’re wondering how much a private investigator costs, it depends on the scope of the job and the credentials of the detective.
+If you’re wondering how much a private investigator in Kenya costs, it depends on the scope of the job and the credentials of the detective.

-One of the most common questions asked about hiring a private investigator is ‘How much will it cost me”?
+One of the most common questions asked about hiring a private investigator is ‘how much does a private investigator cost near me”?

 Prices in 2022 are influenced by several factors such as the type of service, how long the service is needed for and the resources an investigation requires.